Revolutionary Road film review

 Some of his co-workers joke and dismiss him as if to say, "Yeah, right.
 You and the rest of us."

 Meanwhile, April is getting very excited too.
 That is until she learns that she is pregnant.
 She feels that the pregnancy will hinder their fragile plans and does not even want to tell Leo at first.
-When she finally tells him about the pregnancy, he can't believe she waited so long to let him know.
+When she finally tells him about the pregnancy, he can't believe that she waited so long to let him know.

 Revolutionary Road Trailer